NiordOrg/niord-proxy/README.md

 # Niord Proxy #

-The Niord Proxy serves to deomonstrate how an end-user facing website could retrieve and render messages from a Niord back-end server.
+The Niord Proxy is intended to demonstrate how an end-user facing website could retrieve and render messages from a Niord back-end server.